nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 layout: post
 title: "How to Setup Your Mac to Develop News Applications Like We Do"
 description: "(Almost) everything you always wanted to know about working from the command line, but were too afraid to ask."
-author: NPR Apps
+author: NPR Apps Team
-email: tktk
+email: nprapps@npr.org
-twitter: tktk
+twitter: nprviz
 ---

 After 9 years, and countless revisions, we're overhauling our step by step guide to setting up your machine the way we do at NPR Apps.
 First authored in 2013 by [Gerald Rich](https://twitter.com/newsroomdev), this page continues to be a living document, repeatedly updated as systems and software update.